kubernetes-sigs/external-dns/docs/tutorials/webhook-provider.md

 - --run-aws-provider-as-webhook
 ```

 What will happen behind the scenes is that the AWS provider will be be started as an HTTP server exposed only on localhost and the webhook provider will be configured to talk to it.
-This is the same setup that we recommend for other providers and a good way to test the Webhook provider other than to serve as a reference implementation.
+This is the same setup that we recommend for other providers and a good way to test the Webhook provider.